Location

 The image below shows the data collected by the Tiltmeters and showed on MyMove IoT Platform where algorithms analyse the evolving tilts of the quay wall in relation to the river’s water level.
 Notably, at T06, a significant shift is observed as the sensor moves within proximity to the river.
 However, this movement is abruptly halted by a restraining bolt situated lower on the wall.
 This occurrence not only serves as an indication of structural displacement but also suggests a deficiency in the proper functionality of the restraining system.

-Tidal movement data collected by tiltmeters
+Tidal movement data collected by Tiltmeters

 Regarding the data collected by the Vibrometers, vibrations surpassing the threshold of 1 mm/s are primarily observed on days when construction work is being conducted, while during the Easter period there appears to be a significant reduction in vibrational activity.

-Vibrational data collected by a vibrometer
+Vibrational data collected by a Vibrometer

 The presented water level data provides information regarding the fluctuations in water levels over time.
 The anomaly observed indicates a deviation in the data caused by a rope from a nearby boat.